It obviously varies greatly according to your children's age, but we're going to look at some suggestions that may help you to cope.

 If any of these apply to you, try to cut back a little, and try eating more summer salads and fruit.

 Also, think about eating smaller amounts more often, rather than big meals.
 Make that lovely barbecue food last throughout the afternoon or evening, rather than eating a big portion all at once.

 Importantly, try to de-stress.
 Take the time to sit down to rest and enjoy the season.
 It’s not with us very long - you deserve to make the most of it too.

+All information presented is not meant to diagnose or prescribe.
+Gaviscon Liquid for Heartburn & Indigestion.
 Always read the label.
 If symptoms are severe or prolonged you should consult a doctor or pharmacist.